Skip to main content

 Frequently Asked Questions

-Tainted Grail: The Fall of Avalon is a open world role playing game with fantasy theme.
+Tainted Grail: The Fall of Avalon is a open world role playing shooter game with horror, fantasy and dark fantasy themes.

 Tainted Grail: The Fall of Avalon is available on Xbox Series X|S, PC, PlayStation 5, Steam Deck and others.